 In case this software has been installed on your PC without you realizing it, you may want to remove DNS Unlocker from your PC.
 If you don’t have sufficient experience in identifying such adware or just don’t have the time to deal with that, seek professional software that will automate the process.
 Installing advanced anti-malware program will also protect you with its active shields thus prevent any future threats from affecting your machine.

 - Guide 1: How to Remove DNS Unlocker from Windows.

-- Guide 2: Get rid of DNS Unlocker from Mac OS X.
+- Guide 2: Get rid of DNS Unlocker on Mac OS X.

-- Guide 3: Remove DNS Unlocker from Google Chrome.
+- Guide 3: Remove DNS Unlocker in Google Chrome.

 - Guide 4: Erase DNS Unlocker from Mozilla Firefox.

 - Guide 5: Uninstall DNS Unlocker from Microsoft Edge.